Casablanca Tourism: Morocco’s Iconic Coastal Jewel

 The Corniche

-The Corniche is a picturesque beachfront promenade that features luxury hotels, cafes, and clubs.
+The Corniche is a picturesque beachfront promenade with luxury hotels, cafes, and clubs.
 It is a perfect spot for tourists to relax and enjoy the sea breeze.
 American tourists often highlight this area for its vibrant nightlife and scenic ocean views.

 The Old Medina and the Central Market